See our PMBOK overview for background on this topic.

 This last installment from the series illustrates the artifacts change management process in Allegra applied particularly to a PMBOK® process-related input artifacts.
-The article follows the setup used in the second part of the tutorial and can be fully understood only in this larger context.
-Why the PMBOK® artifacts change management is important for today’s project management practice, and why you need appropriate project management tools, like Allegra, is argued in the first part of the series.
+It builds on PMBOK® concepts.
+Why artifacts change management is important for today’s project management practice, and why you need appropriate project management tools, like Allegra, is discussed in our PMBOK overview.

 Typical Use Case scenario for PMBOK® artifacts change management in Allegra

-Remember the Develop Project Charter PMBOK process type, the “Money Tree – Statement-of-Work.docx” document added to the process as input artifact, and Big Joe, the project initiator/main sponsor of the Money Tree – GenLife sample project from part 2?
+Remember the Develop Project Charter PMBOK process type, the “Money Tree – Statement-of-Work.docx” document added to the process as input artifact, and Big Joe, the project initiator/main sponsor of the Money Tree – GenLife sample project (see our PMBOK overview for context)?

 Consider then, the reality of the project management practice that shows that almost all projects suffer changes during their lifetime.
 So let’s imagine a real scenario, when, the main sponsor of the project, Big Joe, changes the content of the “Money Tree – Statement-of-Work.docx” document.